-If you already know AngularJS 1.x, the template should look familiar, with the same expression in curly braces {{ }}, which will be evaluated and replaced by the corresponding value.
-Some things have changed though: no more ng-repeat for example.
+The template shouldn't be too hard to understand.
+It's HTML with expressions in curly braces {{ }}, which will be evaluated and replaced by the corresponding value.
 I don't want to go too deep for now, merely just give you a feel of what the code looks like.